Econify/ad.js/docs/error.md

 Description: Dynamic requires are not currently supported by rollup-plugin-commonjs

-## Error 4:

-Description: Dynamic requires are not currently supported by rollup-plugin-commonjs

 ## Error 3:

 Description: An ad must be passed into the GenericPlugin class.
 If your Plugin inherits from GenericPlugin